-- Unrestricted: Net assets that are not subject to donor-imposed restrictions.
-Board-restricted net assets totaling \$203,843 and \$100,000 for June 30, 2015 and 2014, respectively, are legally unrestricted and are reported as part of the unrestricted net assets class. - Temporarily restricted: Net assets subject to donor-imposed restrictions that will be met either by actions of the Adler or by the passage of time.
+- Unrestricted Net assets that are not subject to donor-imposed restrictions.
+Board-restricted net assets totaling \$203,843 for June 30, 2016 and 2015 are legally unrestricted and are reported as part of the unrestricted net assets class. - Temporarily Restricted Net assets subject to donor-imposed restrictions that will be met either by actions of the Adler or by the passage of time.
 These amounts are reclassified to unrestricted net assets when such restrictions are met or have expired.
-Temporarily restricted net assets consist of gifts and other unexpended resources available for capital additions and research and educational programs. - Permanently restricted: Net assets subject to donor-imposed restrictions to be maintained permanently by the Adler.
+Temporarily restricted net assets consist of gifts and other unexpended resources available for capital additions and research and educational programs. - Permanently Restricted Net assets subject to donor-imposed restrictions to be maintained permanently by the Adler.
 Items that affect this net asset category include gifts wherein donors stipulate that the corpus be held in perpetuity (primarily gifts for endowment) and only the income be made available for educational programs or for general operations as specified by the donor.